Lloyd Trammell: History

 Peavey Electronics Corporation, developed a sub-harmonic generator, called KOSMOS, based on patent 7,171,002 that avoids flat, cardboard sounding characteristics common to this type of process.
 The KOSMOS system achieves this by modifying frequency components at least partially outside the sub-harmonic range, and using the amplitude envelope of the input signal (as a function of frequency components in the relevant frequency range) in producing the output signal.
 The KOSMOS system also increases stereo width characteristics created by signals from left and right channels and improves sound clarity above certain frequencies.

-In 2003, Lloyd Trammell was quoted in a review of the Peavey Kosmos Pro in Mix Magazine explaining the unique characteristics of his invention.
+In 2003, Lloyd Trammell was quoted in a review of the Peavey KOSMOS Pro in Mix Magazine explaining the unique characteristics of his invention.

-Frank Serafine, whose credits as a film score composer and sound designer include Tron, The Hunt for Red October, Star Trek—The Movie, Star Trek—The Search For Spock and Field of Dreams, has been using the Peavey Kosmos to add definition and clarity to the low end of his surround-sound mixes.
-The Peavey Kosmos is a low-frequency energy and stereo image enhancement system that produces deep low end while adding clarity and definition to any audio source.

-Always on the lookout for cutting-edge digital and analog signal processing products, Serafine notes, "The Kosmos Pro is the best and most versatile tool for sub-harmonic frequency generation that I've come across in my 22 years in the sound design business.
+Frank Serafine, composer/sound designer for TRON, The Hunt for Red October, Star Trek: The Motion Picture, and others, was known to use the Peavey KOSMOS to add definition and clarity to the low end of his surround-sound mixes.
+In an article for Pro Sound News, Serafine noted that the "KOSMOS Pro is the best and most versatile tool for sub-harmonic frequency generation that I've come across in my 22 years in the sound design business.
 It gives me a great deal of control over my mixes and removes a lot of the EQ'ing I used to have to do."